bentoml/OpenLLM/README.md

 `LLM.tuning()`.
 (Work In Progress)

-⛓️ **Interoperability**: First-class support for LangChain and BentoML’s runner architecture, allows easy chaining of LLMs on multiple GPUs/Nodes
+⛓️ **Interoperability**: First-class support for LangChain and BentoML’s runner architecture, allows easy chaining of LLMs on multiple GPUs/Nodes.
+(Work In Progress)

 🎯 **Streamline Production Deployment**: Seamlessly package into a Bento with `openllm build`, containerized into OCI Images, and deploy with a single click